bean-mhm/Saffron/README.md

 Here's an example scenario to help you wrap your head around color management.
-Let's say our working space is **Linear BT.709 I-D65** (also called Linear sRGB or Linear Rec.709), and we load an image named `cat.jpeg`.
+Let's say our working space is **Linear BT.709 I-D65** (also called Linear sRGB or Linear Rec.709), and we load an image named `plants.jpg`.

 When working with a PNG or JPEG image, there's a 99.999% chance it's in the sRGB color space.
 Linear image formats like OpenEXR on the other hand, usually use